catseye/yucca/README.markdown

 The `-p` option causes all program transformations to act only on program lines, not on immediate mode lines.
 Thus, in combination with `-R`, `REM`s on immediate mode lines are not removed.
 It does not affect `-I` at all.

+The `-x` option allows symbol constants to be defined in, and expanded in, a yucca source.
+A symbolic constant is any alphanumeric token inside square bracket.
+A symbolic constant is defined by placing it as the first thing on a line, followed immediately by an equals sign, followed immediately by the value it represents.
+Such lines will be stripped, and the values for those constants expanded in other lines, when `-x` is given.

 The `-t` option runs `yucca` through its internal test suite and exits immediately.